-Rule 56.2 - Decision of a Chamber
+Rule 562 - Decision of a Chamber

-- 1. The decision of the Chamber shall state whether it was taken unanimously or by a majority and shall be accompanied or followed by reasons. - 2.
+- 1. The decision of the Chamber shall state whether it was taken unanimously or by a majority and shall be reasoned. - 2.
 The decision of the Chamber shall be communicated by the Registrar to the applicant.
 It shall also be communicated to the Contracting Party or Parties concerned and to any third party, including the Council of Europe Commissioner for Human Rights, where these have previously been informed of the application in accordance with the present Rules.
 If a friendly settlement is effected, the decision to strike an application out of the list of cases shall be forwarded to the Committee of Ministers in accordance with Rule 43 § 3.